 Welcome!
 I am a PhD candidate in the Department of Sociology at Emory University.
 My research focuses on nationalism, political culture, and public opinion formation.

 My dissertation examines how non-state actors shape cultural governance and political messaging in authoritarian contexts.
-Focusing on China’s entertainment sector, I study how the state co-opts stars to amplify nationalism and how ordinary people interpret these displays to draw boundaries of national belonging.
-I combine in-depth interviews, survey experiments, and ethnographic fieldwork in this work.
-My research has been funded by the Halle Institute for Global Research and Learning and the OYCF-Chow Fellowship.
+Focusing on China’s entertainment industry, I analyze how the state co-opts celebrities to amplify nationalist narratives and how audiences interpret these displays to draw symbolic boundaries of national belonging.
+An article developed from a dissertation chapter is forthcoming in the American Sociological Review.
+My research has been funded by the Halle Institute for Global Research and Learning, the OYCF-Chow Fellowship, and the Institute for Humane Studies.

 I received a B.A. degree in Sociology and Translation from the University of Hong Kong.
 I am a first-generation-to-college student.

-In my free time, I like singing, journaling, chasing sunsets on hikes, and winding down with old movies or standup comedy.
+Beyond academia, I enjoy singing, journaling, hiking, and winding down with old movies or standup comedy.
 I’m also a voracious language learner, currently confusing my Duolingo owl with French, Korean, and the occasional Minionese.

 Feel free to contact me at lingxiao.chen [at] emory.edu.